North Korea May Also Be Developing Submarine Missiles and Biological Weapons

 The U.S., Japan, and South Korea are teaming up in the coming days to test their abilities to track submarine-launched missiles amid fears that North Korea is rapidly developing such technology.
 The New York Times reports that the drill will take place over two days in the waters between Japan and the Korean Peninsula.
 Last month 38 North, which tracks North Korea’s weapons developments, said satellite images of the Sinpo South Shipyard from November 5 suggest the nation has stepped up its efforts to create its first ballistic missile submarine.

 Such missiles are hard to detect before launch, but missiles aren’t the only weapons to worry about.
 The Washington Post reported on Sunday that U.S. experts are alarmed by North Korea’s strides toward obtaining the knowledge and equipment needed to produce biological weapons.
-It’s no secret that North Korea is pursuing a bioweapons program, though it’s usuallly overshadowed by their drive to develop nuclear weapons.
+It’s no secret that North Korea is pursuing a bioweapons program, though it’s usually overshadowed by their drive to develop nuclear weapons.
 Testimony from defectors suggests that the North has been working with biological agents since the ‘60s.
 U.S. troops headed for the Korean peninsula are routinely vaccinated for anthrax and smallpox as a precaution.

 What’s raised new concerns is North Korea’s development of factories that could be used to produce tons of microbes, and labs focused on genetic modification.
 North Korea has also sent its scientists to study advanced biotechnology abroad.
 There’s no evidence that Kim Jong-un has ordered the mass production of biological weapons — but it’s unclear why.